jazware/jazco-dev/_posts/2025-09-26-interning.md

 ![UID Breakdown](/public/images/2025-09-26/uid_breakdown.png)

-So in our implementation, we get ~4.3Bn sequence IDs that each have ~4.3Bn incrementing values.
+So in our implementation, we get ~4.3 Billion sequence IDs that each have ~4.3 Billion incrementing values.

-Assuming we can increment a single sequence even just 10 times per second with contention, we're able to mint 43 _Billion_ new UIDs per second (assuming the cluster can keep up) without locking up.
+Assuming we can increment a single sequence ~100 times per second with contention, we're able to mint 430 _Billion_ new UIDs per second without locking up (assuming the cluster can keep up).

 What does this look like in code?
-Well, it's honestly not very complicated!
+Well, it's honestly not very complex!

 ```go
 const uidSequencePrefix  = "uid_sequence/"